A guide to help you have the best one day in Granada

 From cultural experiences to unique sights, we have all the inside information from residents and experienced travelers alike.

-With this itinerary, one day in Granada will feel like one week, so pack your walking shoes and camera phone and let’s go!
+With this itinerary, you’ll cover the best things to do in Granada, so pack your walking shoes and camera phone, and let’s go!

 OVERVIEW: One Day in Granada